pculture/miro-user-manual/en/configuring.rst

         Limits the maximum number of bittorrent connections.

+    *Starting port* *Ending port*

+        These two define the range of ports that Miro can use for incoming torrent connections.

     *Automatically forward ports.
 (UPNP)*

         Check this if you want Miro to automatically forward ports.

+    *Use DHT to find more peers*

+        Check this if you want Miro to use DHT (distributed hash table) support for bittorrent.

     *Ignore unencrypted connections*